 Radical Islamists in Indonesia Shifts Strategy

 A banner in front of a mosque in Indonesia received worldwide exposure this week when a photograph of it spread through Twitter and Facebook.
-The banner said, “All Amil, Ustadj, Ustadjah [the officials of the mosque] in Pondok Jagung Timur Mosque will ‘reject/refuse’ to prepare the body of [dead] Muslims who approved/agreed to the building of a church in the area.”
+The banner said, “All Amil, Ustadj, Ustadjah [the officials of the mosque] in Pondok Jagung Timur a Muslim place of worship will ‘reject/refuse’ to prepare the body of [dead] Muslims who approved/agreed to the building of a church in the area.”

 When a Muslim dies, the family asks the religious clerics of the local mosque for help in preparing the body of the deceased; the process involves washing, praying over and burying the body.
 The religious clerics are well versed in the necessary burial rituals, which are believed to help the soul go to the “right place.”
 If the local mosque rejects or refuses to perform the rituals, many Muslims believe the soul will not be able to rest in peace.